-Recent changes in the National Curriculum have meant that the way children’s achievement is assessed has changed.
-At Charlesworth, we believe that careful monitoring of progress ensures that the challenge is matched to the child and appropriate targets are set in reading, writing and maths to ensure that all children make good progress.
+At Charlesworth, we believe that careful monitoring of progress ensures that the challenge is matched to the child’s individual needs and appropriate targets are set in reading, writing and maths to ensure that all children make good progress.
 These targets are then discussed with the children so that they can play a full part in their own learning.

 Expectations are high and children are constantly challenged to reach their full potential in all areas of the curriculum.